Svaneti

 Lower Svaneti is for travelers who’ve already seen Upper Svaneti and want something deeper.
 The route from Lentekhi to Ushguli via Latpari Pass (3,200m) is one of Georgia’s great treks: four to five days through terrain where you won’t see another tourist.
 You need a guide.
 You need experience.
 You need to be comfortable with genuine remoteness.

 The village of Lakhushdi in the Choluri valley deserves specific mention.
-The Chamgeliani family there are professional musical family that has dedicated their lives to preserving Svan musical traditions.
+The Chamgeliani family there are professional musicians who have dedicated their lives to preserving Svan musical traditions.
 They accept visitors interested in authentic Svan music, offering not performances but participation.
 If traditional instruments and polyphonic singing matter to you, contact them in advance.
 This is not a tourist show.
 It’s a living tradition shared by people who consider it sacred.

 Getting to Svaneti